 Probiotics typically operate slowly.
 Probiotics contain live bacteria that must have time to multiply and colonize the gut.
 This time frame typically lasts two to three weeks in the case of probiotics.

 In addition, Pro- and prebiotics work differently for everyone because it depends on many various factors such as an individual’s age, existing bacteria, lifestyle, environment, and diet.

 There are varieties of food sources from which it’s easy to consume prebiotics and probiotics.
-For example, yogurt and sauerkraut are rich in probiotics and Prebiotics are in foods such as whole grains, bananas, greens, onions, garlic, soybeans and other fiber rich food sources.
+For example, yogurt and sauerkraut are rich in probiotics and Prebiotics are in foods such as whole grains, bananas, greens, onions, garlic, soybeans, and other fiber-rich food sources.

-Sometimes, it’s difficult to get the regular and proper intake of foods that contain prebiotics and probiotics.
+Sometimes, it’s difficult to get a regular and proper intake of foods that contain prebiotics and probiotics.
 In such scenarios, one can easily rely upon supplements containing both prebiotics and probiotics which is a prebiotics sachet